 This is a little thread adapter.
 It’s used to adapt a 3/8 inch coarse threading that you’ll find on a lot of microphone stands, tripods, and even some boom poles.
 On the outside, you have the standard microphone clip threading that is 5/8.

-This is handy to have, and I like to have an extra one of these in my parts bag when I go on shoots because if for any reason the one that’s on of my boom pole is lost or gets damaged, I have a backup.
+This is handy to have, and I like to have an extra one of these in my parts bag when I go on shoots because if for any reason the one that’s on the end of my boom pole is lost or gets damaged, I have a backup.
 I can also take this thread adapter and put it on a tripod if I need to.

 2-to-1 Adapters